pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

 result = use_case.execute()
 ```

-which initialise the repository, use it to initialise the use case, and run this latter.
+which initialise the repository, use it to initialise the use case, and run the latter.
 This is in general how you end up using your clean architecture in whatever external system you will plug into it.
 You initialise other systems, you initialise the use case, and you collect the results.

 For the sake of demonstration, let's define some data in the file and load them in the repository